 Most of our goals are set around output metrics: $5 million in sales, $500k in profit, customer NPS score at 10, etc. Furthermore, our entire financial statements are completed with output metrics (revenue, expenses, cash, all of it.)
 Output metrics are fantastic at measuring where we are, getting a baseline of our reality, and allowing us to set goals against.
 What it doesn’t do; however, is to help us with our day-to-day behaviors.

 How To Measure Efforts – Input Metrics (Behaviors)

-Some input metrics such as the number of phone calls made, number of blog posts written, and the number of hours spent.
-A good way to look at input metrics are behaviors that you have 100% control over.
+Some input metrics such as the number of phone calls made, the number of blog posts written, and the number of hours spent.
+A good way to look at input metrics is behaviors that you have 100% control over.
 Since input metrics are 100% dependent on us, these are great metrics to focus on when attempting to move the needles of our output metrics.

 Consider the following scenario.
 We can wake up in the morning and set a goal to make 5 phone calls (input/behavior) and the only factor in achieving it or not is ourselves.
 Waking up and setting a goal of closing 1 sale (output/result) is dependent on a whole lot more: making the phone call, someone else actually picking up, listening, then agreeing to buy.